How to Select a Competent Cultural Diversity Professional

 Diversity certification develops the competence needed to apply organizational change techniques to identify inclusion gaps and develop a diversity education plan to close the performance gaps.
 Cultural diversity and inclusion strategy serves as a foundation from which the certified diversity professional creates strategic alignment, identifies needs, develops and delivers solutions and evaluates performance.

 What Are the Different Types of Diversity Certification Credentials?

 What is the Certified Diversity Trainer Program?

-The DELA CDT training focuses on developing participants’ facilitation skills and ability to design high impact training.
-There is very attention given to managing or leading cultural diversity.
-Cultural diversity training requires specialized skills due to the reactions many have towards cultural diversity topics, the difficulties of getting people to talk honestly about cultural differences, and maintain the learning environment when conversations become heated.
+The Cultural Diversity & Inclusion Trainer (CDT)™ program focuses on developing participants’ facilitation skills and ability to design high impact training.
+There is very little attention given to managing or leading cultural diversity.
+Cultural diversity training requires specialized skills due to the reactions many have towards cultural diversity topics, the difficulties of getting people to talk honestly about cultural differences, and the techniques needed to maintain a learning environment when conversations become heated.
 Successfully creating and maintaining a community of learners during a diversity training even when conversations stretch participants’ ability to remain civil requires skills that few possess.
 Thus, the need for specialized training.

 What is the difference between the CDP & CDT Credentials?

 The DELA CDP, or Certified Diversity Practitioner, training best suits the individual who wants to learn about how to lead a cultural diversity and inclusion initiative either as an in-house or independent consultant.
 The CDP focuses on strategy, training, communications, and managing cultural differences among staff.
 The Cultural Diversity & Inclusion Trainer (CDT)™ certification is for the professional interested in primarily serving in a trainer role.
 The training covers high impact facilitation skills for managing hot topic discussions, managing emotional reactions to diversity and inclusion, and keeping the audience engaged.